Switching your print on demand supplier? Get in touch with us here

 Assess pricing and shipping rates

 Since the average custom t-shirt costs less than $20 to produce, you do not want to overpay when selecting your print on demand supplier.
-First, consider the pricing on apparel items to gauge how much a custom shirt may be, then take a look at the available shipping rates and locations.
+First, consider the pricing on apparel items to gauge how much custom print t-shirts may be, then take a look at the available shipping rates and locations.

 As a print on demand provider with a global shipping network of 40+ logistics partners and local production in 30+ countries around the world, Gelato can ensure cost-friendly and fast delivery.
 If you want to save money, subscribe to a Gelato plan and unlock shipping discounts on every order!